permittedio/permitted.io/_pages/privacy.md

 permitted.io Privacy Policy.
 Last updated: Sep 21st, 2023

-This Privacy Policy describes how permitted.io (the "Site", "we", "us", or "our") collects, uses, and discloses your personal information, your company and yours and your company users when you visit, use our services, or make a purchase or subscriber from [permitted.io](https://permitted.io) (the "Site") or otherwise communicate with us (collectively, the "Services").
+This Privacy Policy describes how permitted.io (the "Site", "system", "we", "us", or "our") collects, uses, and discloses your personal information, your business's, your company's and your company's users' or clients' information who are shared with our system when you visit, use our services, or make a purchase or subscriber from [permitted.io](https://permitted.io) (the "Site") or otherwise communicate with us (collectively, the "Services").
 For purposes of this Privacy Policy, "you" and "your" means you as the user of the Services on behalf of yourself or your employer, whether you are a customer, subscriber, website visitor, or another individual whose information we have collected pursuant to this Privacy Policy.

 Please read this Privacy Policy carefully.
 By using and accessing any of the Services, you agree to the collection, use, and disclosure of your information as described in this Privacy Policy.
 If you do not agree to this Privacy Policy, please do not use or access any of the Services.

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time, including to reflect changes to our practices or for other operational, legal, or regulatory reasons.
 We will post the revised Privacy Policy on the Site, update the "Last updated" date and take any other steps required by applicable law.
-We will do our best to notify you oN any material changes by posting the updated policy on our Site.
+We will do our best to notify you on any material changes by posting the updated policy on our Site.
 Although, this is your sole reponsibility to check this page periodically to learn about the latest changes on our privacy policy.

-## How We Collect and Use Your Personal Information
+## How We Collect and Use Your Personal and Business Information

 To provide the Services, we collect and have collected personal information about you from a variety of sources, as set out below.
 The information that we collect and use varies depending on how you interact with us.